Photo: Kathleen Hertel Photography

 Reserve guest room blocks at hotels near your wedding venue.
 Not only will this make things easier when your guests are booking their rooms, hotels often provide room block discounts for groups.
 Again use your wedding website to spread the word about these room blocks.

-Create welcome baskets for your guests to receive when they check in to their hotel.
+Create wedding welcome bags or baskets for your guests to receive when they check in to their hotel.
 These baskets don’t have to be too elaborate – bottled water, snacks, and a note thanking them for attending your wedding are really all you need.
 Talk to the hotels in advance to make sure that they can distribute the baskets for you.

 Celebrate the night before